-SINC Sites of Importance for Nature Conservation are selected by a panel representing Natural England, the Wildlife Trust for Birmingham and the Black Country, the Black Country Geological Society and the Local Authority.
+SINC Sites of Importance for Nature Conservation are selected by a panel representing Natural England, the Wildlife Trust, the Black Country Geological Society and the Council.
 This designation is applied to all sites which meet the selection criteria.
-Regional: West Midlands County (Non-statutory) SLINC Sites of Local Importance for Nature Conservation are selected by a panel representing the Wildlife Trust for Birmingham and the Black Country, the Black Country Geological Society and the Local Authority.
+These sites are non-statutory and are protected through the planning system.
+Of regional (West Midlands County) importance SLINC Sites of Local Importance for Nature Conservation are selected by a panel representing the Wildlife Trust, the Black Country Geological Society and the Council.
 This designation is applied to all sites which meet the selection criteria.
-Local: borough-wide (Non-statutory) LNR Local Nature Reserves are declared by the Local Authority in consultation with Natural England under Section 21 of the National Parks and Access to the Countryside Act 1949.
+These sites are non-statutory and are protected through the planning system.
+Of local (borough-wide) importance LNR by the Council in consultation with Natural England under Section 21 of the National Parks and Access to the Countryside Act 1949.
 They are selected for both nature conservation interest and value for public education and enjoyment.
-Sites are almost invariably SSSIs, SINCs or SLINCs.
-(Statutory)
+Importance depends on underlying designation but all sites should be SSSIs, SINCs or SLINCs.